Why Subscribe? PFF Signature Stats

-One of the most popular aspects of the PFF Premium Stats section of the site is our collection of ‘Signature Stats’.
-Using the data only we collect for every player on every play of every game, we piece information together to provide our subscribers a tailored, deeper look into the NFL.
+One of the most popular aspects of the PFF Premium section is our collection of ‘Signature Stats’.
+Using the data only we collect for every player on every play of every game, our staff has created this series of unique metrics — something for every position — to provide our subscribers even more of a tailored look into the NFL.

-You’ll see mention of these stats in many of our articles — we have something for every position and it comes in handy when we’re producing our free content — and when checking out the data tables yourself, you’ll find all of the interesting background numbers that were used to create the Signature Stats.
+You’ll see mention of these Signature Stats in many of our articles and when checking out the data tables yourself, you’ll find all of the background numbers that were used to create them.
 All of these, of course, are updated throughout the season as each game is analyzed.

-Here’s a brief rundown of what we’re currently offering and a selection of past leaders to give you a little more of an idea of what awaits in the PFF Premium Stats section in addition to our detailed grading and snap data:
+Here’s a brief rundown of what we’re currently offering and a selection of past leaders to give you a little more of an idea of what awaits in PFF Premium’s Signature Stats section:

 ● Accuracy Percentage (QB)